 creations. projects. clients. awards.

-Some of my projects include the development, certification, and sustaining support of aerospace products:
+Some of my projects include the development, certification, and sustaining support of consumer and aerospace products:

 CAE® 5000 series Full Flight Simulator (FFS) (Project codename: Maple)

 I was the senior engineering designer in a team who won a 2007 GOOD DESIGN award for designing and engineering the CAE® 5000 series Full Flight Simulator (FFS).
-I was particularly proud of the Instructor Operating Station (IOS), which I engineered myself and which had an "S" shaped lip to allow it to be at the optimal distance from the instructor, regardless of how it was rotated or oriented.
+I was particularly proud of the Instructor Operating Station (IOS), which I engineered myself and which had an "S" shaped lip for ergonomics, to allow it to be at the optimal distance from the instructor, regardless of how it (or the instructor) is positioned.

 Mechtronix Systems Inc (MSI) Zero Flight Time (ZFT) Full Flight Simulator (FFS)